elastos/Elastos/ELA.CR.ClaimDPosNode/docs/jsonrpc_apis.md

 | addresses | array[string] | addresses     |
 | utxotype  | string        | the utxo type |

-if set utxotype to "mixed" or not set will get all utxos ignore the type if set utxotype to "vote" will get vote utxos if set utxotype to "normal" will get normal utxos without vote
+if not set utxotype will use "mixed" as default value if set utxotype to "mixed" or not set will get all utxos ignore the type if set utxotype to "vote" will get vote utxos if set utxotype to "normal" will get normal utxos without vote